menu

 Fredonia is a very small village located in the state of Wisconsin.
 With a population of 2,283 people and just one neighborhood, Fredonia is the 292nd largest community in Wisconsin.

-Fredonia is a blue-collar town, with 42.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Fredonia is generally considered to be a blue-collar town.
+42.38% of the Fredonia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fredonia is a village of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Fredonia who work in office and administrative support (9.33%), sales jobs (9.12%), and business and financial occupations (7.17%).

-As is often the case in a small village, Fredonia doesn't have a public transportation system that people use for their commute.
+Fredonia is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Fredonia overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Fredonia, 24.69% have at least a bachelor's degree.